Hamshini-create/Diabetes-prediction/README.md

-# Diabetes-prediction
+# android-app-for-diabetes-prediction-ml-model
-This repository hosts an Android application for predicting diabetes risk, developed using a trained machine learning model.
-The backend API is built with FastAPI, utilizing an ngrok tunnel to enable secure communication with the app, created in MIT App Inventor.
+This repository is about building an Android app using MIT App Inventor by using a ML model hosted as API on Ngrok.